 What is Fresh Bucks?

 Fresh Bucks helps Hoosier families eat healthy while supporting local farmers.
 Fresh Bucks is a SNAP incentive program used at Indianapolis area Farmers’ Markets and grocery stores.
-A SNAP user’s benefits go further by doubling purchasing power, up to $20, on fruits and veggies, nuts and seeds, herbs, mushrooms, and edible plants that you can take home and grow your own produce.
+A SNAP user’s benefits go further by doubling purchasing power, up to $20 on fruits and veggies, nuts and seeds, herbs, mushrooms, and edible plants that you can take home and grow your own produce.

-2017 C.A.R.E.
-Pantry Program
+2019 C.A.R.E.
+Pantry Program - Gleaners

 Food that's in when School is Out!

-The Summer Food Service Program has ended for 2017
+The Summer Food Service Program for 2019

 The Summer Food Service Program for Children (SFSP) was created to serve nutritious meals to children when National School Lunch and School Breakfast Program meals are not available.
 To ensure all children receive proper nutrition throughout the year, SFSP reimburses organizations that prepare and serve meals to eligible children during the summer and school vacation periods.
 To find a location near you click here.